 Consider your long-term plan for the field.
-If you own the field or plan to farm it for an extended period, make fertilizer applications that are planning ahead as well.
+If you own the field or plan to farm it for an extended period, make sure fertilizer applications are a part of planning ahead as well.
 However, if the field may change purposes next year or may not be part of your acres, this may be a year to consider only applying what's necessary for the crop at hand.

 Buy fertilizer before the end of the year.
 Retailers often allow you to lock in prices to meet their year-end and prepay goals and your tax plan.
 Buying before January will enable you to plan and avoid price hikes that may come in the New Year.

 Biostimulants aren't fertilizers, but they help your fertilizer work more efficiently.
 These biological crop additives can help plants access nutrients tied up in the soil.
 Maximizing fertilizer uptake is especially significant in a high-cost fertilizer market.

 Biostimulants encourage microbial activity in the soil.
 These microbes break down soil organic matter (OM), taking nutrients and converting them to a chemical form the plant can easily access.
 This addition means more efficient fertilizer applications.

 By adding biostimulants to your input mix, you can improve your crop’s access to nutrients already in the soil.
 These microbes are often dormant in the soil, so they aren’t breaking down the OM and making the nutrients more available.
 This addition allows farmers to apply less fertilizer and increase yield, thanks to the plant health benefits of the biostimulant.

 Agnition Can Help Replace Your Starter Fertilizer